 - File for a Civil Protection Order at Family Court.

 - Get support from a counselor or support group.

-- Call the Battered Women’s Shelter crisis line for more information about any of these steps.
+- Call the Domestic Violence Shelter crisis line for more information about any of these steps.

 IF IT’S HAPPENING TO SOMEONE YOU KNOW

-- Listen, support, and don’t judge her.
-Even if you may not agree with the decisions your friend is making, she may be doing the best she can to stay alive.
+- Listen, support, and don’t judge them.
+Even if you may not agree with the decisions your friend is making, they may be doing the best they can to stay alive.

-- Tell her it’s not her fault, that no one deserves to be abused, and that she’s not alone.
+- Tell them it’s not their fault, that no one deserves to be abused, and that they are not alone.

-- Give her the number of the Shelter crisis line and let her know about support groups.
+- Give them the number of the Shelter crisis line and let them know about support groups.

 - Call the crisis line for more information about how you can help.

-- For a detailed definition of Domestic Violence.
+- Call the crisis line for a detailed definition of Domestic Violence.